Main & Sewer Line Services in Plano, Rockwall, & the Surrounding Areas

 - Excess paper or non-organic products going being flushed down the toilet.

-- Fat being poured down the drains.
+- Fat is being poured down the drains.

 - Even small dead animals can get stuck.